-GPS coordinates were recorded for each infestation or the location was noted on a 1:24,000 USGS map or orthophoto.
-The District has this information in their GIS database and can use it for management purposes.
+During noxious weed surveys as well as during other field work, locations of weeds were recorded to document occurrence and effectiveness of control measures.
+GPS coordinates were recorded for each infestation; the District has this information in their GIS database and can use it for management purposes.
 Surveyors pulled individual weeds or small infestations and this information is contained within the GIS database as well.